Elijah Interfaith Institute: Elijah Board of World Religious Leaders

 The Elijah Board of World Religious Leaders brings together religious figures from Judaism, Islam, Christianity, Buddhism and the Religions of India in order to provide a platform for the exchange of ideas.
-The Board numbers about 70 leaders from all faith traditions, and includes figures such as the Dalai Lama, Cardinal Schönborn, Mustafa Cerić, Mata Amritanandamayi and Chief Rabbi Jonathan Sacks.
+The Board numbers about 70 leaders from all faith traditions, and includes figures such as the Dalai Lama, Cardinal Schönborn, Mustafa Cerić, and Mata Amritanandamayi.
 The Board represents an opportunity for these religious leaders to collectively address today's problems from within the resources of their own traditions.
 The Elijah Board of World Religious Leaders convenes in-person bi-annually, in different locations around the globe.
 It has met to date seven times, since its creation in Seville in 2003.
 Sub-groups have met on specific projects of common interest.

 Elijah Interfaith Academy

 The projects undertaken by the Academy deal with religion in contemporary society, and with the theoretical foundations of interfaith relations.
 Several research projects and publications have focused on theology of religions, considering the theological approaches of a given religion towards others as well of broader theoretical issues related to religious pluralism.
 One scholarly forum of the Elijah Interfaith Academy is devoted to the study of the mystical and spiritual life in an interreligious context.
 One of the contemporary research projects focuses on the study of outstanding religious individuals who have the potential of being inspiring across religious traditions.